xiaodaigh/JLBoost.jl/README.md

 # JLBoost.jl

-This is a 100%-Julia implementation of regression-tree-boosting based heavily on the algorithms published in the XGBoost, LightGBM and Catboost papers.
+This is a 100%-Julia implementation of regression-tree-gradient-boosting algorithm based heavily on the algorithms published in the XGBoost, LightGBM and Catboost papers.

 This is an early WIP.